Learn the basics of a profit and loss statement, a foundational financial document for independent businesses.

 As you can probably tell, for independent businesses, documents like the Statement of Changes in Equity won’t be beneficial.
 The balance sheet also won’t be very populated, and the cash flow statement might not be so detailed.

-Instead, the profit and loss statement is quintessential for businesses at the early stages because they often reflect practically everything there is to consider in the broader sense of financial monitoring.
+Instead, the profit and loss statement is quintessential for businesses at the early stages because they often reflect practically everything there is to consider in the broader sense of financial management.

 Since the P&L statement is a snapshot of financial performance for a given time period, it can clearly show your business trajectory as time goes on.
 It’s up to you how well you can steer your ship with this information in hand.